tomerfiliba/tomerfiliba.github.io/blog/_posts/2012-07-06-On-Exceptions.md

 A tendency I find in many programmers is being overprotective towards their users, to the points where it seems like paternalism.
-It's as if they try to "take care of everything that might go wrong", so the user "won't have to deal with anything bad"... sounds childish, I know.
+It's as if they try to "take care of everything that might go wrong", so the user "won't have to deal with the real world"... sounds childish, I know.

 When I pass a filename to a function, and that function can't open the file for whatever reason, there's no need to *mask out* the underlying ``IOError`` in favor of a user-friendlier ``FileDoesNotExistError`` -- as the saying goes, **"we're all consenting adults here"**.
-You should expect your users (programmers) to have sufficient background as a prerequisite.
-He/she shouln't have to be kernel hackers just to open a file, but they surely should know what ``ENOENT`` or ``EPERM`` are (or be able to look them up).
+You should expect your users (programmers) to have sufficient background.
+They don't have to be kernel hackers just to open a file, but they surely should know what ``ENOENT`` or ``EPERM`` are (or be able to look them up).
 The "raw" ``IOError`` looks like

     Traceback (most recent call last):
       File "<stdin>", line 1, in <module>